A Guide to Excellence Through Integrity

 I have a concern that I want to address through the Compliance Hotline, but I am afraid that my supervisor will find out that I called the hotline.
 What should I do?

 You should feel comfortable making a good faith report to the Compliance Hotline.
-All reports made to the Compliance Hotline are treated anonymously and confidentially.
-You do not have to give your name when you call the Hotline or report on the website.
-Additionally, both university policy and state law protect you from retaliation.
+All reports made to the Compliance Hotline are treated confidentially if requested by the caller.
+You may remain anonymous and not give your name when you call the Hotline or report on the website.
+Additionally, university policy protects you from retaliation.
+Applicable state and federal laws may protect you from retaliation as well.

 What are some examples of retaliation?